GU Energy Labs

-GU Energy Labs is a company based in Berkeley, California, that produces performance sports nutrition products, most notably energy gels.
-Usually consumed during endurance events, the gels are designed to be quickly and easily digested.
+GU Energy Labs is a company based in Berkeley, California, that produces sports nutrition products, most notably energy gels.
+Often consumed during endurance events, the gels are designed to be quickly and easily digested during any type of activity.
 Other products include energy chews, drink mixes, hydration tablets, stroopwafels and a Roctane line that includes an energy drink mix, protein recovery drink mix, gel, and capsules.
 The company was founded in 1994 by Bill Vaughan, who began creating an energy gel product in 1990.
 GU is considered the first major distributor of energy gels.
 The company has grown over time, and in 2011 its corporate headquarters and 50 employees relocated to a larger space in Berkeley's 4th Street shopping district.
-It is now run by Bill's son, Brian Vaughan, who serves as president.

 Background and company history

 Sports energy gels emerged in the United Kingdom in 1986 as a "convenient, prewrapped, portable" way to deliver carbohydrates during endurance events.
 Gels have a gooey texture and are sometimes referred to as "goo" generically.
 Bill Vaughan, a biophysicist at University of California, Berkeley, began working on an energy gel product in 1990.
 He established GU Energy Labs in Berkeley, California, in 1994.
 GU Energy Labs is regarded as the first major distributor of energy gels, supplying products at the Ironman World Championship in 1996.
 GU is now run by Bill's son, Brian Vaughan, who serves as president.

 In June 2011, GU moved its corporate operations and 50 employees from a 13,000 sqft space to one with twice as much floor space.
 The larger, 26,000 sqft space, located in Berkeley's 4th Street shopping district, affords the company an increased production capacity, with room for additional growth.
 GU's 2011 relocation was the first time in five years that all of its employees operated from a single location; previously, the company's operations, shipping, and marketing were executed from multiple buildings throughout Berkeley.
 GU outsourced its shipping operations to a third party provider, "for improved service and response times".